mstfsq/coffee-shop-map/README.md

 Present the user with a receipt of their order

-Add VAT to the Total Bill being 20 % using a constant  Add to the users receipt the customer’s name in the format MR ZMORAN (Zeon Moran) all uppercase or lowercase.
+Add VAT to the Total Bill being 20 % using a constant 
- On the receipt give the user an account reference number being ZMORAN2709 Format of 1st letter of first name, concatenate last name, concatenate 2 digits for day of birth and 2 digits for month of birth.
+ On the receipt give the user an account reference number being JDOE079 Format of 1st letter of first name, concatenate last name, concatenate 2 digits for day of birth and 2 digits for month of birth.
 All must be displayed in either upper case or lower case.
  Display total cost formatted to currency